actix/actix-web/guide/src/qs_2.md

 In order to implement a web server, first we need to create a request handler.

-A request handler is a function that accepts a `HttpRequest` instance as its only parameter and returns a type that can be converted into `HttpResponse`:
+A request handler is a function that accepts an `HttpRequest` instance as its only parameter and returns a type that can be converted into `HttpResponse`:

 ```rust